dashohoxha/killercoda-scenarios/linux-cli/part3/step2.md

    `ls -ld /usr/local/share/Music`{{execute}}

-   To make this directory sharable we need to change the group ownership and the group permissions to allow writing:
+   To make this directory shareable we need to change the group ownership and the group permissions to allow writing:

    `chown :music /usr/local/share/Music`{{execute}}